asmr-cash/docs/views/block_pricing.rst

 The price of resource in an IDC
 _______________________________

-For 100GB network traffic, there is a price reference for mature IDC, with Amazon Web Services AWS, for example, priced at about **$8.50** per 100GB traffic and Google Cloud Platform GCP at about **$8.0**.
+For daoB network traffic, there is a price reference for mature IDC, with Amazon Web Services AWS, for example, priced at about **$8.50** per daoB traffic and Google Cloud Platform GCP at about **$8.0**.

 Accelerating traffic is more expensive, while ordinary traffic is cheaper.